-In grade 11 and 12, students choose one of three English curriculum focus courses to meet graduation requirements.
-These courses include Literary Focus, Transactional Focus, and Comprehensive Focus.
-Grades 11 and 12 courses offer different specializations based on the purposes for reading, writing, listening to, speaking, viewing, and representing texts.
+In grades 11 and 12, English courses diversify into three curricula: Literary Focus (SL), Transactional Focus (ST), and Comprehensive Focus (SC).
+Students MUST register in one of the 30 and one of the 40 courses to meet graduation requirements.
+Students can hold credit in more than one English course at each grade level and may take more than one course to fulfill post-secondary requirements, or for personal interest.
+Grades 11 and 12 courses offer different specializations based on the purposes for reading, writing, listening, speaking, viewing, and representing media.
 Critical and creative thinking are emphasized in all courses.